Due to the passing of Her Majesty Queen Elizabeth II, no Council meetings will be held before Wednesday 28 September 2022.

 The Residents' Survey is used to measure what people think of the area in which they live, what they think about Stratford-on-Avon District Council (SDC) services, and the way the council works.
-This survey replaced the Place Survey scrapped by the government in mid-2010.

 The topic areas of the survey were: the local area in general, local decision making, service satisfaction, usage of services, information/council in general, volunteering, community safety, contacting the council, the internet/broadband and climate change.